 The development of a Common Asylum Policy should be based on a full and inclusive application of the Geneva Convention on the status of refugees and other relevant international treaties.
 Such a policy is necessary in order to maintain the long-term sustainability of the asylum system and to promote solidarity within the EU.
-Subject to a report from the Commission on the legal and practical consequences, the European Union should seek accession to the Geneva Convention and its 1967 Protocol.
+To reinforce this, the European Union should seek accession to the Geneva Convention and its 1967 Protocol, after the Commission has submitted a report on the legal and practical consequences of an accession.

 The European Asylum Support Office (EASO) will be an important tool in the development and implementation of the CEAS and should contribute to strengthening all forms of practical cooperation between the Member States.
 Therefore the Member States should play an active role in the work of the EASO.
 EASO should further develop a common educational platform for national asylum officials, building on in particular the European Asylum Curriculum (EAC).
-Enhancing the convergence and ongoing quality with a view to reducing disparities of asylum decisions will be another important task.
+Monitoring the convergence and ongoing quality with a view to reducing disparities of asylum decisions will be another important task.